Restricted Areas Policy

-TTUHSC may grant exceptions to this policy on a case-by-case basis.
 Requesting a travel exemption and submitting the required documentation for review does not guarantee travel approval.
-We strongly recommend that no travel arrangements be made until you have received written approval to travel to the designated Restricted Region.
+We strongly recommend that no travel arrangements be made until you have received written approval to travel to the designated Restricted Area.

-Obtaining Approval for Travel to a Restricted Region
+Obtaining Approval for Travel to a Restricted Area

 - Contact the Office of Global Health (OGH).
 Prior to contacting OGH, we recommend you verify with your school the academic merits of the program and/or site you've selected and any school-specific prerequisites for participation in an international program.